SantiagoLunaRomero/CompIntell-EnergyAnomalies/README.md

-# CompIntell-EnergyAnomalies
+# Computational Intelligence for Anomaly Detection in Electrical Consumption

-## Project Overview
+## Overview
-This repository houses the "Enhancing Anomaly Detection in Electrical Consumption Profiles through Computational Intelligence" project.
-It showcases a novel approach that leverages computational intelligence to significantly improve anomaly detection in electrical consumption data, ensuring more efficient energy management and fault identification in various buildings.
+This repository is dedicated to the research and development of a computational intelligence method aimed at improving anomaly detection in electrical consumption profiles.
+Our approach utilizes historical power consumption data from multiple buildings across different countries to identify anomalous variations in energy use and infer potential causes.

-## Key Contributions
+## Key Features
-- **Advanced Anomaly Detection**: Implementing cutting-edge machine learning models to detect anomalies with higher precision and lower false positive/negative rates.
+- Utilization of five datasets from buildings in Ecuador, Spain, France, and Canada.
-- **Computational Intelligence Techniques**: Utilizing statistical analysis and data normalization in conjunction with AI to understand and categorize consumption patterns.
+- Statistical analysis to determine daily consumption patterns.
-- **Energy Management and Efficiency**: Offering insights into energy usage that facilitate better energy management practices and contribute to the sustainability goals of zero energy buildings.
+- Machine learning model for cataloging consumption based on anomaly types.
+- Evaluation showing improvement in accuracy, false positive rate (FPR), and false negative rate (FNR).

+## Research Paper
+For a detailed explanation of our methods, findings, and implications, refer to our published paper: ["A Computational Intelligence Method for Anomalies Detection Improvement in Electrical Consumption Profiles"](https://doi.org/10.xxxx/xxxxx).
+(Replace `https://doi.org/10.xxxx/xxxxx` with the actual DOI link of your paper)

 ## Getting Started
-To dive into the project:
+To explore the computational models and data analysis techniques used in this project:
-1. Clone the repository to your local machine.
+1. Clone this repository.
-2. Follow the setup instructions detailed in `setup.md` to prepare your environment.
-3. Explore the `examples` directory to see the project in action.
+2. Navigate to the `src` directory to view the source code.
+3. Data sets are located in the `data` directory.

-## Contributing
+## Contribution
-We welcome contributions from the community.
-For guidelines on how to contribute, please check out the `CONTRIBUTING.md` file.
+Contributions to this project are welcome.
+Please review the `CONTRIBUTING.md` file for guidelines on how to contribute.

 ## License
-This project is released under the MIT License.
-For more details, see the `LICENSE` file.
+This project is licensed under the MIT License - see the `LICENSE.md` file for details.